-Important Search Trends That Could Influence Online Revenues of 2018
+Important Search Trends That Could Influence Online Revenues

 How often has it been proclaimed that SEO is dead only to have it rejuvenated again!
 SEO is alive and kicking and will remain so as long as search engines rule.
 As the number of online businesses increases, the demand for SEO will also increase.
 The Giant search engine –Google– ever on the alert to increase user experience has evolved its algorithms and shifted its goalposts to ensure that relevance and quality are always rewarded and websites adopting illicit means to rank higher will be penalized.

 SEO in its new avatar is going to be challenging and with the changing face of SEO, the way businesses market their products and services will also change, the way marketers claim their ranking spots will change, the way users surf the Web will alter- in short what worked once upon a time will no longer work.
-The latest Penguin update will ensure that this happens.
+The latest Maccabees update will ensure that this happens.

 Social Media will become more important

-The year 2018 is going to be all about how strong the overall online presence of a brand is and with social media making it big time, websites will necessarily have to incorporate more of it into their online platforms.
+This year is going to be all about how strong the overall online presence of a brand is and with social media making it big time, websites will necessarily have to incorporate more of it into their online platforms.
 There’s no doubt that Facebook and Twitter will help boost SEO and marketers will be looking to exploit that.Facebook posts and tweets will boost a company’s Search Engine Result Page or SERP, helping them to rank higher.
 Google and other search engines such as Yahoo and Bing will begin indexing social media content and brands will shift their focus to gaining more influence across social media.

 The fact that Google takes note of tweets, likes, re-tweets, and shares -does augur well.
 An active social following and sharing of content and posts, will automatically lure more visitors and increase Web traffic, which in turn ups the ante on your search engine rankings.
 Google places a great onus on social networks, and profiles that figure on Instagram, Pinterest, YouTube, Twitter and other platforms could well be exposed to more limelight.
 A strong link binds SEO and social media, so leveraging it to the full could well cause your SEO efforts to spiral upwards.
 The more active you are in social media, the more content you publish, the more publicity your site gets and the more data that Google collects.
 This is bound to push you up the rankings ladder.